Aquilent/devsecops-example-helloworld/Readme.md

 Example of the pause step:
    ![Pause Pipeline](./doc/images/Jenkins-hello-world-master-pause.png)

-Jenkins multi-branch pipelines build all your repository branches in the source code control system automatically (e.g. github), although you can explicitly include/exclude branch using regular expressions.
+Jenkins multi-branch pipelines build all your branches in your repository under source code control (e.g. github) automatically.
+NOte that you can explicitly include/exclude branch using regular expressions.
 This allows for a development approach with short-lived feature and bugfix branches that can be build, deployed, and tested simultaneously.